BwithE/kismet/README.md

 # Install and configure Kismet with GPS
 A Bash script for installing and configuring kismet.
 You will be prompted for user input on the username you'd like to create a kismet log directory.
+Upon installation, you will be able to collect on hci0, wlan0 (internal cards), and ttyUSB0.

 Copy the script to your linux machine: